What If You Just Ask?!

 by Joe Loughlin on July 14, 2015 in faith

-Sometimes, I’m overly sensitive to what people say to me about my sermons.
+Sometimes, I'm overly sensitive to what people say to me about my sermons.
 I have no idea how common this is among fellow ministers, but I have a particular bent which the Lord continues to hammer out of me.
 Technically, it is a form of performance orientation, and I come by it honestly in at least two ways.
-It’s not only an extremely common trait in those with my personality type, but I also began performing on stage at the age of 5.
-In high school, under the tutelage of our debate and drama coach (my dad), I even had the/a>... [continue]
+It's not only an extremely common trait in those with my personality type, but I also began performing on stage at the age of 5.
+In high school, under the tutelage of our debate and drama coach (my dad), I even had the distinction of being awarded first-team all-state in acting, something you probably didn't even know existed!

 Helpful tips for your Mom's Day sermons